krasenslavov/formajs/README.md

 # FormaJS
 jQuery extension for creating dynamic and interactive forms.

+Check out the [documentation](https://formajs.com/) page with complete ... about usage and features.

 # Quick start

 Copy-paste the stylesheet `<link>` into your `<head>`.